aws-samples/aws-modernization-with-docker/content/31_Docker_Build/_index.md

 ---
 title: "Build with Docker"
 chapter: true
-weight: 30
+weight: 34
 ---

 # Getting Started

-Want to skip the introduction?
-Choose your preferred Docker build method to continue:
+Now that you've set up your Docker Hub account and authentication, choose your preferred Docker build method to continue:

 - [Run the workshop with Docker Build Local](../35_Docker_Build_Local/)
 - [Run the workshop with Docker Build Cloud](../36_Docker_Build_Cloud/)